bisomaticc/Cool1-cam-s2-fix/README.md

-Coolpad msm8952 cam fix for a11
+Coolpad msm8952 cam fix for a11 ported from s2